zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 In Chantelle’s case, she’s talking about the number  of different men who are interested in her and to whom she is thinking of pa ying attention.
 Chantelle says, “Not that many, only the ones who are really devote d admirers.”
 If someone is “devoted” (devoted) to something or to someone, he is interested in that thing or person and will spend a lot of time on it – or her,  in this case.
 An “admirer” (admirer) is someone who likes another person, in t his case in a romantic way.
 So Chantelle’s devoted admirers are men who are ver y interested in having a romantic relationship with her.

 Chantelle continues, “I try to throw them a bone no w and then.”
 The expression “to throw someone a bone” (bone) means to give some one a small amount of what he or she wants or is asking for, but not what  they completely want or not everything that they want.
-The expression relates t o what you would do for a dog for example.
+The expression relates to what you would do for a dog for example.
 You may be eating a nice juicy steak a nd the dog wants the steak.
 Well, you don’t give the dog the steak, the meat, b ut you might throw the dog the bone from the steak.
 It’s a small amount of what the dog likes.

 “To throw someone a bone,” then, means to give him a little of what he wants so that he continues to be interested, but not everyth ing he wants.
 Chantelle says she likes “to keep” these men “on their toes.”
 “To keep someone on their toes” (toes) means to make someone pay attention, to keep  someone ready for something that might happen, something important th at might happen.
 “To keep someone on his toes” means to keep him focused, to keep him concentrated.
 Chantelle wants the men to be kept on their toes, m eaning they have to be ready to do what she says she wants them to do.